 Anoles are available at most large pet centres.
 A native species to the southeastern United States, green anoles are one of many types of anoles.
 They grow to about six or seven inches in length and have a typical lifespan of 3-5 years.
 Their official species name is Anolis carolinensis, which means an anole native to the Carolina region of the United States.

 A somewhat shy and very docile creature, these small lizards make ideal house pets.
 They require very little care other than feeding and monitoring the conditions of their terrarium homes.
 After a period of time, they will become used to your voice and your presence and may even happily climb onto your hand or fingers with a little patience.

 Tips For Feeding And Care

-In terms of their diet, anoles are insect eaters who also enjoy the occasional soft shelled mealworm.
-Wingless flies, which are readily available at pet stores, are one of their favorite meals.
+In terms of its diet, an Anole lizard is an insect eater who also enjoys the occasional soft-shelled mealworm.
+Wingless flies, which are readily available at pet stores, are one of their favourite meals.
 You will especially enjoy watching your pet stalk and consume their prey in their powerful little jaws.

 The Anole Habitat